-Just as with your usual household items, Target tends to be friendly on the pocketbook, while still offering an impressive collection of furnishings: from patio sets and colorful (and kid-friendly) dinnerware to hammocks and fire pits.
+Just as with your usual home decor, Target tends to be friendly on the pocketbook, while still offering an impressive collection of furnishings and accessories: from patio sets and colorful (and kid-friendly) dinnerware to hammocks and fire pits.
 Don't forget your s'mores supplies!

-The beauty of Lulu and Georgia's outdoor furniture is that if you're a minimalist, its tables and chairs, primarily in muted tones, are perfect just as they are: chic, functional, with clean lines.
+The beauty of Lulu and Georgia's outdoor furniture is that if you're a minimalist, its tables and chairs (primarily in muted tones) are perfect just as they are: chic and functional.
 If you're not a minimalist, they are ideal canvases to build on and personalize.
-Just add a vase of fresh flowers or tray of colorful candles to a table or stool.
-Throw your favorite patterned pillow or blanket on top of a chair or love seat, and add a fun rug beneath it.
+Just throw your favorite patterned pillow or blanket on top of a chair or love seat, and add a fun rug beneath it.

-If you want to go totally luxe with your patio furniture and decor — perhaps a backyard wedding is on your agenda this coming year? — Perigold has some incredible pieces you'll want to have forever.
-There are seating designs you never dreamed existed that you could make your own.
-If you do, you'll have conversation pieces galore and friends who may never leave your backyard again, and you won't be able to blame them.
+If you want to go totally luxe with your patio furniture and decor (perhaps a backyard wedding is on your agenda?), Perigold has some incredible pieces that you'll want to keep forever.
+Warning: Your friends may never leave your backyard again, and you won't be able to blame them.